CDKT-FL: Cross-Device Knowledge Transfer using Proxy Dataset in Federated Learning: Related Works

 \textbf{The convergence of the alignment methods and knowledge distillation:} Even though the alignment approaches are widely studied in the representation learning literature, the knowledge distillation (KD) approach has emerged as one of the promising alignment approaches.
-KD approach demonstrated superior performance via knowledge transfer using outcome distribution (i.e., soft targets) from the teacher to student models \cite{hinton2015distilling}.
+KD approach demonstrated superior performance via knowledge transfer using outcome distribution (i.e., soft targets) from the teacher to student models~\citep{hinton2015distilling}.
 The alignment of outcome distribution using Kullback–Leibler (KL) divergence helps the student model imitate and learn from a teacher model or ensemble of models.
-KD was first introduced in \cite{bucilua2006model,ba2013deep} and then developed by \cite{hinton2015distilling} to compress the smaller learning model from a large model.
+KD was first introduced in~\citep{bucilua2006model,ba2013deep} and then developed by \citep{hinton2015distilling} to compress the smaller learning model from a large model.
 In KD, the soft targets $z_t$ and $z_s$ are the softmax outputs of the student and teacher model, respectively.
 The loss function of the student model between the prediction $z_s$ and ground-truth label $y_s$ is the cross-entropy loss denoted as $\ell_{CE}$.
 In addition, the distillation loss using the KL divergence is defined as

-where $\tau$ is the temperature parameter used for softening the output values.
+where $\tau$ is the temperature parameter that softens the output values.
 The higher the value of the temperature, the softer the outputs of learning models.
 Therefore, the loss function is used to train the student model is defined as

-where $\alpha$ is the hyper-parameter that control the penalty KD loss. \\
+where $\alpha$ is the hyper-parameter that controls the penalty KD loss. \\